kenglxn/seam-maven-refimpl/readme.txt

     uses as its root pom.
 	- Builds the no.knowit.seam:seam-utils modules

-* CD to the "seam-refimpl" folder amd type "mvn clean install"
+* CD to the "seam-refimpl" folder and type "mvn clean install"

 Note to Eclipse users:
 The m2eclipse plugin seems to be a bit unpredictable when it comes to downloading source code and